ThanatchaiLeesirikull/CP3402-Learning-Journal/Learning_Journal_Week_3.md

 ## Learning Activities & Resources
 This week I have drive into the wordpress, one of the best website creation that offer the user a variety of website element and function.
+As I have experience with some non-coding software like joomla, I am able to understand the usage in wordpress fastly.
+I noticed that the wordpress have a flexibility of usage as we can simply design the webpage by dragging the element into the widget and able to customize the design within the widget.
+Therefore, wordpress is user-friendly for those who are the beginner in web design.

 https://www.youtube.com/watch?v=h5VZwTLdgdM